Late-Lately | Commonly Confused Words

 etymology

-• Late often refers to something occurring after the expected or usual time, whereas lately refers to something happening in the recent past.
+• Late often refers to time, meaning after the expected or usual time, while lately refers to a recent time or period.

 © 2025 Lithium Lab Pte Ltd